 You are an important member of the team in the department in which you serve.
-It is your obligation to cooperate with your teammates and contribute to the team effort.
+You must cooperate with your teammates and contribute to the team effort.
 We honor our employees and volunteers by providing an engaging, productive, safe, and drug and alcohol-free work environment.